 - After creating a PayPal account, go to “Banks and Cards” and choose “Link a Card or Bank”.

-- Under “Link a payment method” screen choose “Link a debit or credit card”.
+- Under the “Link a payment method” screen, choose “Link a debit or credit card”.

 - Then under the “Link a card” screen enter your PayMaya virtual card information and ensure that your PayPal address is an exact match with the address used in your PayMaya registration.

 For new users, the PayMaya virtual card can be found on your PayMaya app.
 Just tap “My Cards” and select “Online Payment Card Number”.
 You can then access your PayMaya virtual card, complete with the 16-digit card number, expiration date, and CVV2 code which you can use for online transactions just like you would use a credit or debit card.

 - After entering your PayMaya virtual card information and made sure that all information were correct you can then click “Link Card”.

 - That’s it you have successfully linked your PayMaya card to your PayPal account.
 You can now start transferring your PayPal funds to your PayMaya wallet.